alvint/rwConfig/docs/comparison.md

 **The short version:** if you already use a framework with configuration built in, use that.
-If your configuration is a document that maps to a class, bind it with Jackson. rwConfig is worth considering when you want every property declared, typed and validated in one file, and misconfiguration to stop the application at startup rather than surprise you later.
+If your configuration is a document that maps to a class, bind it with Jackson. rwConfig is worth considering when you want every property declared, typed, and validated in one file, and misconfiguration to stop the application at startup rather than surprise you later.

 ## Start here